-With safety as our foundational priority, planning for the fall 2020 semester is guided by values of access and equity, community and connection, continuity, flexibility, quality, intentionality and transparency, and feasibility.
+With safety as our foundational priority, the 2020-2021 academic year is guided by values of access and equity, community and connection, continuity, flexibility, quality, intentionality and transparency, and feasibility.

 What’s going to make this work is a very deep sense of personal accountability.
 We all have to agree to follow health and safety protective measures to help safeguard our community.

 We will need everyone to do their part.
 Those who are not able or unwilling to adhere to these guidelines will not be allowed to remain on campus.

 - Wearing a mask or face covering everywhere except: indoors when you are alone in an enclosed room and do not expect to be disturbed, in a private living space, or while eating in dining facilities; outdoors when you are eating (masks must otherwise be worn outdoors on campus regardless of how far you are from others).
 Students and scholar-athletes are not required to wear masks while exercising, due to college safety protocols and the testing regimen students are required to follow.